Michael Green Interviews... Ben Kelly

 Have at least one social media outlet to keep people informed of your progression; upcoming gigs and maximise your overall presence.
 Also, indulge in a variety of leisure activities, as it will inform your personality as well as your approach to music.
 Finally, don’t take it too seriously.
 Allow your progression to be as natural as possible, and don’t attempt to keep up with anyone else.
 If you exert too much pressure on yourself then you won’t enjoy it as much, and there’s no point in attempting it if you’re not going to enjoy it.
 Good luck to all of you!

-To find out more about Ben, click the link below.
+To find out more about Ben, click the links below.

 CLICK HERE to get your free copy of my Ebook called '5 Steps To Help Performers Overcome Stage Fright & Nerves & Know What To Say In Between Songs'